 A polygon is equilateral if all of its sides are of the same length.

-angular if all of its angles are of equal measure.
+A polygon is equiangular if all of its angles are of equal measure.

 A regular polygon is a polygon that is both equilateral and equiangular.